 Insolvency and restructuring matters

-- Liquidators of the Rivercity Motorway Group – acting in Federal Court proceedings for advice and complex directions (instructed by Johnson Winter & Slattery)
+- Rivercity Motorway Group – acting for liquidators in Federal Court proceedings for advice and complex directions (instructed by Johnson Winter & Slattery)

 - Deed Administrators – resisting an application to terminate a Deed of Company Arrangement in the Federal Court (instructed by Clayton Utz)*